fcrespel/chacon54662/README.md

 ## Samples

-The following codes have been captures from an original remote:
+The following codes have been captured from an original remote:

 | Button | ON | OFF |
 |--------|----|-----|